 Simple English definitions for legal terms

-Read a random definition: expectation interest
+Read a random definition: dangerous conduct

 The parental-rights doctrine is the idea that a child's custody should usually be given to their parent who is considered fit to take care of them, rather than someone else.
 However, this preference can be challenged if it is proven that it is not in the child's best interest.
 This rule is also known as the parental-preference doctrine, parental-superior-rights doctrine, or parental-presumption rule.
 It is important to consider what is best for the child when deciding custody.